AdinaFakih/cookies-exprexx/README.md

-# cookies-exprexx
+# 🍪 Cookies Exprexx

+This is my **first-ever Replit project**!
-🚀 My very first Replit project — a cookie delivery landing page using HTML, CSS, and JavaScript!
+Built using HTML, CSS, and JavaScript on Replit.

+✅ Responsive form
+✅ Font Awesome icons
+✅ Animations + cookie image
+✅ localStorage to remember form data

+Hosted and live via Replit 💻

+---

+Made with ❤ by Adina Fakih